-11 The prevalence of suffering in the world should be a cause for reflection and change of mind for those who believe that this reality has already been established and that Revelation's prophecy has been completely fulfilled (E.g., Ariel Álvarez Valdés, "Quand les prophéties de l'Apocalypse s'accompliront-elles?" in La Terre Sainte (magazine of the Custody of the Holy Land) Sept-Oct 2003, no. 567, 251-56; The Lamb's Supper-The Mass as Heaven on Earth, Dr. Scott Hahn, New York: Doubleday, 1999; The Apocalypse of John: A Commentary, Francis J. Moloney, Ada, MI: Baker Academic, 2020).
+12 The prevalence of suffering in the world should be a cause for reflection and change of mind for those who believe that this reality has already been established and that all Revelation's prophecy has been fulfilled (E.g. Ariel Álvarez Valdés, La Nueva Jerusalén, ¿cuidad celeste o cuidad terrestre?
+Estudio exegético y teológico de Ap.
+21,1-8, Estella, Spain: Editorial Verbo Divina 2005; idem, "Quand les prophéties de l'Apocalypse s'accompliront-elles?" in La Terre Sainte (magazine of the Custody of the Holy Land) Sept-Oct 2003, no. 567, 251-56).

-12 As described in Rev 21-22; for this see, for example, Pilchan Lee, The New Jerusalem in the Book of Revelation, or Richard Bauckham, The Theology of the Book of Revelation, Cambridge: CUP 1993, 126-43.
-13 Walker, Jesus and the Holy City, 248.
+13 As described in Rev 21-22; for this see, for example, Pilchan Lee, The New Jerusalem in the Book of Revelation, or Richard Bauckham, The Theology of the Book of Revelation, Cambridge: CUP 1993, 126-43.

+14 Walker, Jesus and the Holy City, 248.

-14 Known as the Restorationists, and largely composed of Christian Zionists and Messianic Jews, these Christians expect the literal realization of the OT prophecies of restoration (e.g., Mic 4,1-4; Is 2,2-4; Is 60-66; Zech 14; Ezek 40-48; Ps 2,6-8), with little regard for NT doctrine about their fulfilment in and through Christ (see Walker, Jesus and the Holy City, 323-4).
+15 Known as the Restorationists, and largely composed of Christian Zionists and Messianic Jews, these Christians expect the literal realization of the OT prophecies of restoration (e.g. Mic 4,1-4; Is 2,2-4; Is 60-66; Zech 14; Ezek 40-48, Ps 2,6-8), with little regard for NT doctrine about their fulfilment in and through Christ (see Walker, Jesus and the Holy City, 323-4).

-15 As for example, in the study quoted above: "What is revealed, however, is decidedly a new Jerusalem.
+16 As for example, in the study quoted above: "What is revealed, however, is decidedly a new Jerusalem.
 Any identification or connection with the earthly Jerusalem cannot be maintained.
 This new Jerusalem stands in deliberate contrast to the former Jerusalem.
-There is no encouragement to believe that the earthly Jerusalem might somehow be metamorphosed into the heavenly one, for John expressly says that this Jerusalem 'comes down out of heaven'."
-Walker, Jesus and the Holy City, 249.
+There is no encouragement to believe that the earthly Jerusalem might somehow be metamorphosed into the heavenly one, for John expressly says that this Jerusalem 'comes down out of heaven' "Walker, Jesus and the Holy City, 249.

-"The phrase 'holy city' is a clear reference to Jerusalem", affirms Aune in his commentary, 16 and is echoed in numerous biblical and extra-biblical writings, starting with Deutero-Isaiah and becoming common usage in the Second Temple period (cf. Mt 4,5; 27,53).
-On the basis of biblical tradition, there is no doubt that this designation refers to historical Jerusalem and therefore represents the first allusion to this city in the Book of Revelation.
+"The phrase 'holy city' is a clear reference to Jerusalem", 17 and is echoed in countless biblical and extra-biblical writings, starting with Deutero-Isaiah and becoming common usage in the Second Temple period (cf. Mt 4,5; 27,53).
+On the basis of biblical tradition, this designation undoubtedly refers to historical Jerusalem and therefore represents the first allusion to this city in the book of Revelation.

 However, this straightforward conclusion is disputed in several ways.
-Some scholars deny it actually refers to historical Jerusalem, by pointing out that the title 'Holy City' in Revelation only refers to the New Jerusalem, which remains in heaven until after the final judgment (Rev 21,2.10; cf. Gal 4,26; Heb 12,22).17 This objection is quickly overruled by recalling that, into the Holy City, the New Jerusalem, "no unclean or impure thing will ever enter" (Rev 21,27; cf. 22,14-15)-a statement that clearly prohibits its identification with the holy city in this context, since this city is going to be 'trampled' by the nations for 42 months (Rev 11,2).
-The verb 'trample' ($\pi\alpha\tau\epsilon\nu$), here, signifies the desecration or profanation of the holy city by unclean and impious forces.
+Some scholars deny it actually refers to historical Jerusalem, by pointing out that the title 'Holy City' in Revelation only refers to the New Jerusalem, which remains in heaven until after the final judgment (Rev 21,2.10; cf. Gal 4,26; Heb 12,22).
+18 This objection is quickly overruled by recalling that, into the Holy City, the New Jerusalem, "no unclean or impure thing will ever enter"(Rev 21,27; cf. 22,14-15) - a statement that clearly prohibits its simultaneous identification with the Holy City in this context, since this city is going to be 'trampled' by the nations for 42 months (Rev 11,2).
+The verb 'trample' ($\pi\alpha\tau\epsilon\iota\nu$), here, clearly signifies the desecration or profanation of the Holy City by unclean and impious forces.
 While excluding simple identity, the title 'Holy City' does nevertheless indicate a certain continuity between the historical city of Jerusalem and its eternal fulfilment at the end of history, the New Jerusalem, as noted above.